sdkbox-doc/en/src/gameroom/GameroomPluginDoc.md

     ```

     d.
-And after the judgement statement “if (!glview)”, add these codes:
+And after the judgement statement "if (!glview)", add these codes:

     ```cpp